 Blood pressure is the force of blood against the walls of your arteries.
 Blood pressure readings tend to vary, depending on many factors, including stress levels and time of day.
 Your blood pressure reading in a healthcare provider's office can be as much as 20 or 30 points higher.
 The nervousness of being there can be enough to increase blood pressure.

 It’s important to check the accuracy of either type of monitor every so often.
 One way to make sure your monitor is accurate is to take it with you to your next healthcare provider appointment.
-Take your blood pressure with your monitor and compare it with the reading from your provider's monitor.
+Take your blood pressure with your monitor and compare it with the reading from your healthcare provider's monitor.

 Ask your healthcare provider or pharmacist to recommend a monitor for you.
 Keep in mind that if you have a large upper arm, you'll need a special, large cuff to get a correct reading.